-The School of Music at UCD is a leading hub of musical research in Ireland and regularly hosts externally-funded doctoral fellows.
+The School of Music at UCD is a leading hub of musical research in Ireland and regularly hosts externally-funded postdoctoral fellows.

 Mentor: Dr Frank Lawrence

-Project title: Music and Violence in Thirteenth-Century France
+Project Title: Courtly Song and Bodily Desire in Twelfth- and Thirteenth-Century France

-The School of Music welcomes inquiries from scholars wishing to spend time at UCD on an externally funded fellowship.
+The School of Music welcomes enquiries from scholars wishing to spend time at UCD on an externally funded fellowship.
 If UCD is able to host your application, you will get:

 - support from an individual mentor or supervisor through the application process